labgem/microscope-user-doc/docs/content/userpanel/favorites.rst

 ######################

 MicroScope allows to select up to 50 favourite organisms.
-Those organisms are showed first when using the :ref:`selector` for faster access.
+Those organisms are showed first when using the :ref:`selector` for faster access (see :ref:`favourite-organisms-usage`).

-This functionality is disabled for Guests, and only available for logged Annotators.
+This functionality is disabled for guests and only available for logged Annotators.

 How to make my own selection of favourites organisms?
 -----------------------------------------------------